 The German Shorthaired Pointer breed is a loyal, loving dog who wants to hang out with their pet parent.
 These dogs enjoy working, and you’ll find they’re alert dogs who keep an eye—and a very strong nose—on everything.

 Their temperament is easygoing, and they can be friendly with new people.
-Socialization will help bring out more friendly qualities when meeting new people, but they’re typically not aggressive toward humans and don’t tend to bite.
+Socialization will help bring out more friendly qualities when meeting new people.
 German Shorthaired Pointers are great with kids and other dogs.
-But these dogs were born to hunt, so they don’t mix well with smaller pets, like a rabbit or cat.
+But these dogs were bred to hunt, so they don’t mix well with smaller pets, like a rabbit or cat.